-The most common side effects of Otezla include diarrhea, nausea, upper respiratory tract infection, and headache.
-After two weeks of treatment most patient’s diarrhea and nausea symptoms resolved without stopping treatment.
-More serious side effects include lost body weight and depression.
+The most common side effects of apremilast include diarrhea, nausea, upper respiratory tract infection, and headache.
+After two weeks of treatment, most patients who had symptoms of diarrhea and nausea no longer felt the symptoms without stopping treatment.
+More serious side effects include body weight loss and depression.
 Tell your doctor if you are having any feelings of depression, suicidal thoughts, or suicidal behavior.
-Your doctor may also have to decide if you should continue to take Otezla if significant weight loss occurs.
+Your doctor may also have to decide if you should continue to take apremilast if significant weight loss occurs.

-Be sure to tell your doctor about all of the medications you are taking, including over-the-counter drugs and natural remedies, as some of these could increase the risk of Otezla toxicity.
-Certain medications can cause a decrease in Otezla blood levels, leading to a loss of efficacy.
+Be sure to tell your rheumatology provider about all of the medications you are taking, including over-the-counter drugs and natural remedies, as some of these could affect how apremilast works.
 Examples of those medications include Phenytoin, Carbamazepine, Primidone, Phenobarbital, Rifampin, and St. John’s Wort.

 This information is provided for general education only.
 Individuals should consult a qualified health care provider for professional medical advice, diagnosis and treatment of a medical or health condition.